- Arts & Sciences Home

 History Honors Society Lambda Upsilon Chapter at Santa Clara University

 Since its inauguration in 1921, the honor society known as Phi Alpha Theta (from the Greek philia, anthropos, theos, “Love, Humanity, God”) has promoted the study of History in colleges around the country and internationally by encouraging excellence in teaching and research.
 Students who have a 3.0 overall GPA and a 3.1 GPA in History and have completed twelve credits of History courses are eligible to join.
 Santa Clara University’s Lambda Upsilon chapter was founded in 1966.
 Since then, it has achieved both regional and national prominence.
 Chapter members have garnered over a dozen awards at regional conferences just in the past decade.
-Most recently, our Lambda Upsilon-sponsored student research publication, Historical Perspectives, was awarded second prize in the national 2009 competition for the Gerald D. Nash History Journal Prize, which recognizes departments that promote serious student research by publishing a formal journal dedicated to student-written articles.
+Our Lambda Upsilon-sponsored student research publication, Historical Perspectives, has been recognized in the national competition for the Gerald D. Nash History Journal Prize, winning second place in 2009 and 2011 and first place in 2013.
+The prize recognizes departments that promote serious student research by publishing a formal journal dedicated to student-written articles.
 In addition to co-editing Historical Perspectives with an advising faculty committee, the executive committee of our chapter, who are elected annually by members, organizes on-campus as well as off-campus activities connected with the study of History.

 Statement of Purpose

 Phi Alpha Theta, the international honor society in history, is an organization that promotes the study of history by encouraging research, teaching, publication, and the exchange of ideas among historians.